 - Budgeting or Bill-Paying Features: Again, apps like QAPITAL and Qoins have some budgeting and debt-paying features baked-in.
-They’re built to serve as hubs for your finances and help you accumulate a savings account.
-If you need to reign in your money, then these apps may be a solid option for you.
+They’re like hubs for your finances and they help you build a savings account.
+If you need to rein in your money, then these apps may be a solid option for you.

-- Banking Features: Some microsaving services, like Simple or BofA’s Keep the Change, revolve around a dedicated checking account, savings account, and debit card.
-These options are worth considering if you want to keep your money all in one place, or you’d like to move finances away from your current bank (or if you already have a Bank of America account, of course).
+- Banking Features: Some services, like Ally Bank or BofA’s Keep the Change, revolve around a dedicated checking account, savings account, and debit card.
+Such options are worth considering if you want to keep your money all in one place, or you’d like to move finances away from your current bank (or if you already have a Bank of America account, of course).

 Now that you know what you’re looking for, let’s get on with the show.
 Here are five of our favorite microsaving solutions.

 Acorns is by far the most straightforward microsaving solution available today.
 The app automatically invests your spare change into a pre-made stock portfolio, and that’s about all there is to it.
 It’s an easy and painless road to saving and investing your money.